Convergence analysis of a proximal-type algorithm for DC programs with applications to variable selection

-where we adopt the convention $0^0=1$ and the constant $\kappa$ is called {\it {\L}ojasiewicz exponent} of $f$ at $\bar x$. \end{definition} A differentiable function $f:\Bbb R^n\rightarrow\Bbb R$ is said to be {\it real analytic} if for every $x\in\Bbb R^n$, $f$ could be represented by a convergent power series in some neighbourhood of $x$.
+where we adopt the convention $0^0=1$ and the constant $\kappa$ is called {\it {\L}ojasiewicz exponent} of $f$ at $\bar x$.} \end{definition} The reader is referred to see \cite{LiPong2018} for some calculus of the {\L}ojasiewicz exponent for some classes of functions.
+On the other hand, a differentiable function $f:\Bbb R^n\rightarrow\Bbb R$ is said to be {\it real analytic} if for every $x\in\Bbb R^n$, $f$ could be represented by a convergent power series in some neighbourhood of $x$.
 In addition, \cite{LS} showed that every real analytic function $f:\Bbb R^n\rightarrow\Bbb R$ satisfies the {\L}ojasiewicz property with exponent $\kappa\in[0,1)$.

-We will also employ the following useful lemma to obtain bounds on the rate of convergence of the sequence generated by {\bf Algorithm 1} (see the next Section).
-This lemma appears within the proof in Theorem 2 of \cite{AHBJ} for specific values of $\mu$ and $\nu$.
-For convenience, we give a brief proof, see also Lemma 3.1 in \cite{AFV} or Theorem 3.3 in \cite{ANT}. \begin{lemma} Let $\{ t_k\}$ be a sequence in $\Bbb R_+$ and let $\mu$ and $\nu$ be some positive constants.
+We will also employ the following useful lemma to obtain bounds on the rate of convergence of the sequence generated by {\bf Algorithm \ref{al::main}} (see Section~\ref{Sec:3}).
+This lemma appears within the proof in \cite[Theorem 2]{AHBJ} for specific values of $\mu$ and $\nu$.
+For convenience, we give a brief proof, see also \cite[Lemma 3.1]{AFV} and \cite[Theorem 3.3]{ANT}. \begin{lemma} Let $\{ t_k\}$ be a sequence in $\Bbb R_+$ and let $\mu$ and $\nu$ be some positive constants.
 Suppose that $t_k\rightarrow 0$ and the sequence satisfies